 The Best Exercise Balls of 2020

 Check out customer reviews online and it is obvious that the URBNFit Exercise Ball is immensely popular, with the vast majority of people expressing happiness with their purchase.
 We liked this ball because it was among the easiest to inflate.
-It comes with a hand pump that takes a bit of effort, but inflates quickly compared to the foot pumps.
+It comes with a hand pump that takes a bit of effort but inflates quickly compared to the foot pumps.
 We also appreciated the included workout instructions, which are easy to follow and also available for your phone.
-This ball comes in perhaps the widest selection of different colors to match your preference.
+This ball also comes in perhaps the widest selection of different colors to match your preference.

 Why You Should Trust Us

 The point man for this review is Andy Wellman, a senior reviewer for GearLab for nearly a decade.
-As a passionate ultrarunner, climber, backcountry skier, and certified yoga teacher, Andy has been using exercise balls as part of his personal maintenance program for the past 15 years.
-Exercise ball PT routines have played a large roll in helping him rehab from knee surgery after a climbing injury, and fighting off persistent IT band issues and calf strains incurred while running.
+As a passionate ultrarunner, climber, backcountry skier, and certified yoga teacher, Andy has been using exercise balls as part of his maintenance program for the past 15 years.
+Exercise ball routines have played a large roll in helping his rehabilitation from knee surgery after a climbing injury and fighting off persistent IT band issues and calf strains incurred while running.
 He also uses them as part of his regular core workout, critical for both performance and injury prevention in all the sports he plays.
 As a former book publisher and current freelance writer, he has been working from home since long before telecommuting became "mandatory," and prefers a ball as his desk seat.
 Helping him is Elizabeth Riley, an avid runner, skier, climber, and yogi.

 Analysis and Test Results